Career-Karma/Peer-Circle---exploratory-phase/README.md

 ### Research top 2-3 bootcamps:

-  Based on the factors we listed above, shortlist 2-3 bootcamps that might make sense for you and dig deeper into their programs.
-You don't have to choose one bootcamp at this stage, just learn more about the different options available to you.
+  Based on the information above, select 2-3 bootcamps that fit your schedule, financing and learning style and explore further.
+The goal is to learn more about the various options and formats available to you.

   **Here are the links to their websites:**